teemo/timezone-lookup/README.md

 ## Dataset

-The library does a simple lookup in an array dataset.
-The most difficult part was to generate this dataset.
-At the end, the library directly uses the generated dataset, but for a matter of transparency let's see how it was generated.
+The key resource of the library is the dataset.
+This part is about how it was generated.
+Notice that the library uses the generated dataset directly.

 ```
  ____________________________      _______________      ________________      _____________